-- Read 1 Thessalonians.
-Underline the passages where you see the Apostle Paul mentoring new believers.
+Read 1 Thessalonians.
+Underline the verses where you see how the apostle Paul mentored new followers of Christ in their faith.
 For example:

-- Every day this week, ask God through prayer to show you a believer He wants you to invest in.
-Be open to mentoring a new believer or a struggling believer.
+Every day this week, ask God through prayer to show you whom He wants you to invest in.
+Be open to mentoring a new or struggling Christian.

-by using Cru's series of discipleship materials called Foundations.
+Use Cru's series of discipleship materials called Foundations.
 These studies provide conversational guides that can be used to communicate these concepts and much more.
-Anyone can use them by just following along, or you can consult the Leader's Guide for extra help.
+Anyone can use them by just following along, or you can consult the leader’s guide for extra help.

 Check out these articles on how to help others grow in their faith.

 Want to know how you can create a safe environment for meaningful connection with a small group you’re leading virtually?
 Here are some ideas for you.

 Finding a mentor can help you grow in many areas of life.
 Mentors can offer wisdom and advice from life experiences you haven’t had yet.
 Learn more about how mentors can help you personally, professionally, and spiritually.